“We don’t realize that we as individual human beings on this planet have the power.”

 Over the next two years, Alex was blown away but what she witnessed.
 The whales demonstrated incredibly sophisticated and poetic behaviour.
 “They had a ceremony they would do when the light first hit they tank,” she says.
 “They had very complex relationships and made beautiful, beautiful sounds, and I was starting to get the pattern of them.
 They had ways they would start their conversation and ways they would sign off.
 I could tell when they were excited.”

-Alex could also tell that studying them in captivity wasn’t something she could bear.
+She could also tell that studying them in captivity wasn’t something she could bear.
 The killer whale calf had died within weeks because its mother, captured at five years of age, never learned know how to feed her offspring.
 When a second calf was born, it met with the same fate.
 But this time, Alex had a firsthand account of the entire ordeal.
 She was devastated to watch “in horror” as the whales she’d grown to know and love went through the heartbreaking experience.

 “The staff at the oceanarium were wonderful; they were doing absolutely everything they could think of,” she says.
 “But a whale captured at five years just doesn’t have the ability to nurse its child.
 She clearly cared about her calf… but it’s complicated with a cetacean; in nature, another female pushes the baby down to show it how to nurse.”